JacobBruen/OS-project/README.md

 ### `main_ui.py`

-This file contains the implementation of the GUI using the tkinter library.
+This file contains the implementation of the GUI using the ttkbootstrap library.
 The user can select the algorithm to simulate using the buttons on the home page.
 The GUI then displays the results on the screen, and the user can visualize the results in a chart.